By David - K3DAV (6/19/2012)

 Here are the simple instructions for building a J-Pole antenna for any band.
 We will include the calculating formulas for cutting the antenna for any band or frequency.
 But for our example, we are going to show the design figures for a 2 meter J-Pole.

-Figure 2 above highlights the main radiating element.
+Figure 2 at left, highlights the main radiating element.
 The simple formula to determine the length of this element is 705 ÷ by the frequency.
 So to build our 2 meter J-Pole, we first enter 705 in the calculator then the Divides button, then enter 146.000 as the center frequency of 2 meters.
 Then hit the Equals button.
 The answer should be 4.8287671.
 Now multiply that times 12 to get the number in inches.
 The answer should be 57.945205 inches.
 This is so close to 58 inches, that we will use 58 inches as the length.
 So once again the simple formula to determine the length of the main element is....

 705 ÷ by frequency in MHz, then =, then X 12.
 The answer is the total length in inches.
 Our 2 meter main element is now determined to be 58 inches.

-The next measurement to determine is the length of the "J" section as shown in Figure 3 above.
+The next measurement to determine is the length of the "J" section as shown in Figure 3 at left.
 For this element, we use the formula of a 1/4 wave element.
 And that is 234 ÷ by the same center frequency of 146, then =.
 The answer should be 1.6027397.
 Then multiply that times 12 then =.
 The final figure should read 19.232876.
 This answer is close enough to the typical 19 inches that is always a 1/4 wave of 2 meters.
 So we will use 19 inches for the "J" section element.
 Once again the formula to determine the length of the "J" element is.........

 234 ÷ frequency in MHz, then =, then X 12 to get the length in inches.
 Our 2 meter "J" element is determined to be 19 inches.